yutclubza/YutClubZa/Helium-Wiki.md

 **_Helium will NOT backup MMS messages, only SMS_**

 **_If you're using a non-root device, you MUST connect to a PC via the USB port of your device to enable ADB backup permissions.
-HAVING THE PREMIUM KEY WILL NOT REMOVE THIS REQUIREMENT._**
+HAVING THE PREMIUM KEY WILL NOT REMOVE THIS REQUIREMENT.
+This will be necessary at every reboot of the device._**

 **Before sending an email to support, please take the time to read through the wiki to search for an answer to your issue.**